Stock market today: Wall Street hangs near a 20-month high, and oil prices fall sharply again

 A separate report on Wednesday said U.S. businesses were able to increase the amount of stuff they produced in the summer by more than the total number of hours their employees worked.
 That stronger-than-expected gain in productivity more than offset increases to workers’ wages, and it could also keep a lid on inflationary pressures.

 Airlines were also flying high.
-Delta Air Lines climbed 4.6% after it told investors it's sticking its forecasts for revenue and profit for the end of 2023.
-United Airlines rose 4.8%, and Southwest Airlines gained 4.4%.
+Delta Air Lines climbed 4.7% after it told investors it's sticking to its forecasts for revenue and profit for the end of 2023.
+United Airlines rose 4.3%, and Southwest Airlines gained 3.8%.

 Crude prices have been generally falling for the last two months on expectations that too much oil is available for the global economy's demand.
-A barrel of benchmark U.S. crude tumbled another 4.1% to $69.36 and is close to its lowest point since June.
-Brent crude, the international standard, fell 3.6% to $74.41 per barrel.
+A barrel of benchmark U.S. crude slumped $2.94 to settle at $69.38.
+It was above $93 in September.
+Brent crude, the international standard, fell 3.8% to $74.30 per barrel.

 Wall Street could be setting itself up for disappointment if cuts to rates do not come as quickly as hoped.
 While Federal Reserve officials have hinted that their main interest rate may indeed be at a peak, some have said it’s too early to begin considering when cuts could come.